-In this interview, Jake talks to us about his playing days, his newfound love for medical cannabis and the game of handball, and what he learned from his close friendship with Former Arizona Cardinals Safety and Army Ranger Pat Tillman.
+In this interview, Jake talks about his playing days, his newfound love for medical cannabis, the game of handball, and what he learned from his close friendship with NFL Legend Pat Tillman.

 There was a story in 2011 in Sports Illustrated where you met Tampa Bay Head Coach John Gruden and General Manager Bruce Allen.
 They told you that you had a chance to be the hero in Tampa that you never could be in Denver and even offered to donate a million dollars to an Alzheimer's awareness foundation.
 But you never showed up to the meeting.
 In fact, you walked away entirely from the NFL.
 What made you leave the game?

 I retired after my tenth season, and I had plans to retire anyway after we didn’t make the Super Bowl.
 I still love the game, but I was feeling the effects of it after playing for 14 straight years.
 My goal and my dream were to win the Super Bowl, and when that didn’t happen, I knew it was time for me to leave.